 The Transvaginal Scanner is inserted into the vagina whereas the transrectal scanner is used in the patient's rectum.
 Both are used to scan for abnormalities in their respective areas.

-Sonya McKeown, DMS Program Director for Tampa, said, "our labs will be using two GE logic and two Philips IU22 ultrasound machines, which are comparable to the machines I have used in the field recently.
+Sonya McKeown, Director of Concorde's Diagnostic Medical Sonography Program in Tampa, FL said, "our labs will be using two GE logic and two Philips IU22 ultrasound machines, which are comparable to the machines I have used in the field recently.
 They were chosen to reflect the brands of equipment that are used in our region most commonly."

-Kansas City's DMS Program Director Brooke Clark says, "Students will also be using ABI Doppler units to perform Ankle Brachial indexes.
+Brooke Clark, Director of Concorde's Diagnostic Medical Sonography Program in Kansas City, MO said, "Students will also be using ABI Doppler units to perform Ankle Brachial indexes.
 These ABI kits are extremely efficient and convenient to use and help obtain a high-level vascular assessment and quality bi-directional blood flow information."

 "Students will also be using ergonomic stools and open base adjustable tables for teaching optimal scanning techniques to prevent injury and to be nice to the students we have gel warmers to prevent that 'cold gel' shock when practicing on each other."